smart-on-fhir/health-cards/docs/index.md

 Each step in the flow must have well-defined inputs and outputs.
 For each step we define at least one required data transfer method to establish a basis for interoperability.

-### Connecting Health Wallet to Lab
+### Connecting Health Wallet to Issuer
 * Required method: OpenID Connect (OIDC) redirect + `form_post` flow
-* Optional entry point: FHIR `$HealthWallet.connect` operation to begin the OIDC redirect
+* Optional entry point: FHIR `$HealthWallet.connect` operation to begin the OIDC flow

 ### Getting credentials into Health Wallet
 * Required method: File download